 Kristin's expert tip: Dress to impress, no shorts or flip-flops here.

 La Habichuela has been a fixture in Cancun for over 40 years and is located in what was once owner Armando Pezzotti's home.
 The delightful ambiance which includes Mayan sculptures, trees, plants and twinkling lights can be enjoyed in the open air garden or from the indoor section.
 Offering high quality food made with the finest ingredients and superb service, the restaurant's signature dish is Cocobichuela, a mixture of lobster, shrimp, rice, curry sauce and tropical fruits, all served in a coconut shell.
 No meal at La Habichuela is complete without the Chichen Itza dessert and Mayan coffee.

 Recommended for Fine Dining because: La Habichela's cuisine, service and ambiance are the reason it has been open for over 30 years.

 Kristin's expert tip: The garden area is lovely.
 Request a table in that section.

-Arguably Cancun's finest and certainly one of its most popular restaurants, Puerto Madero is named for the Buenos Aires port district that has risen to upscale trendiness in recent years.
+Arguably one of Cancun's finest and certainly one of its most popular restaurants, Puerto Madero is named for the Buenos Aires port district that has risen to upscale trendiness in recent years.
 The decor has a stylishly industrial feel, much like the district itself.
-Argentinean cuisine is the specialty, as you might have deduced, they serve lots of fresh seafood and prime steaks grilled to your specifications but they also offer excellent pasta and salads.
+Argentinean cuisine is their specialty.
+They serve lots of fresh seafood and prime steaks grilled to your specifications, and also offer excellent pasta and salads.
 If you're watching your pocketbook, order a few appetizers and share them.
 Puerto Madero is the perfect restaurant for a big date or a special anniversary or birthday.
 Dress to impress.